Skip to Main Content

 The environmental nonprofit partnered with Civis to design a data architecture that addresses its operational needs, not its organizational structure, with an emphasis on:

-Civis worked with the nonprofit to bring each office’s raw fundraising and marketing data into Platform, and to automate transformations to build and refresh reports.
-Civis also hosted on-site onboarding sessions to train affiliate data teams on using Platform to achieve analytics goals, customizing these sessions according to each office’s technical expertise and familiarity with data tools.
+Civis worked with the nonprofit to bring each office’s raw fundraising and marketing data into Platform and to automate transformations to build and refresh reports.
+The Civis team also hosted on-site onboarding sessions to train affiliate data teams on using Platform to achieve analytics goals, customizing these sessions according to each office’s technical expertise and familiarity with data tools.

 person smiling in a video group chat on one screen and performance data on the second screen